 Tips to pass CPC exam

-First thing is remember this is an open book exam and all answers are available in the books itself.
+Remember this is an open book exam and all answers are available in the books itself.
 Those who appear for the exam should know thoroughly on how to use ICD 9 CM, CPT-4 and HCPCS books.

 Know the complete guidelines – Read front pages of each chapters in ICD 9 and CPT books which we do not do it often.